-Not only do these make a tasty dessert, but they are also a good breakfast recipe.
-These kids don’t know how lucky they have it.
+Not only do these make a tasty dessert, but they’re also a good breakfast recipe.
+These kids don’t know how lucky they are.
 Muffins with whipped cream for breakfast?
 How wonderful!

 And since they are packed with fiber, they help us stay full all morning long.

 How healthy is coconut flour?

 Coconut flour actually offers many health benefits, making it a great option.
 It is a good source of fiber (a whopping 10 grams per 1/4 cup), iron, healthy fats, and has a lower glycemic index.

 It may also help stabilize blood sugar, help aid in digestion, and may improve heart health due to the lauric acid content and possible ability to lower blood cholesterol levels. (source)